Best Dill Pickles EVER! (Just like Claussen) (Easy - no canning!)

-Do they taste like Clausen?
-YOU BET YOUR PRETTY PICKLE THEY DO!
+Did they taste like Claussen?
+YOU BET YOUR PRETTY PICKLE THEY DID!
 We were all SO excited.
 You would have thought we struck gold!
 I guess we struck GREEN!

-These are SO EASY!
-Even if you aren't a canner, try these!
-They are so good!
+These pickles are SO EASY.
+Even if you aren't a canning person, try them.
+They are so delicious!

 (Easy - No Canning!)

 Some commenters thought these were too salty.
-I like them that way but feel free to use a little less salt if you are way sensitive to saltiness.
+I like them that way but feel free to use less salt if you are sensitive to saltiness.
+There are lots of comments to this post.
+Take them all in and then give these pickles a try AT HOME YOUR WAY.

 Ingredients: